Drawn from Bees: History

 In March 2009, the band released their second record, a mini-album entitled And the Blind Shall Lead the Way, which has garnered widespread praise from the music press.
 The band has also been featured on Richard Kingsmill's flagship Triple J radio show, 2009, as well as having single 'Long Tooth Setting Sun' added to rotation.
 The band also won a Triple J Unearthed competition to play the Valley Fiesta.

 In October 2009, Drawn from Bees released their third record, The Sky is Falling, an EP containing a series of vignettes revolving around a central theme of the sky falling down, touring throughout Queensland, New South Wales, Victoria and South Australia.
-The band spent the remainder of 2009 in the studio, preparing their debut full length record.
+The band spent the remainder of 2009 in the studio, preparing their debut full-length record.

 In April 2010, the band were invited to showcase at Musexpo Los Angeles, followed by showcases at Music Matters, Hong Kong and Musexpo Europe.
 The band undertook a month-long tour of the United States in 2011, including performances at South by Southwest (Austin, Texas), Canadian Music Week (Toronto) and the Bowery Ballroom (New York City).
 In 2012, Drawn from Bees released The May King and His Paper Crown to critical acclaim.

 Gravity, the new Drawn from Bees single, is a return to form for the perennial Brisbane art-rockers.
 From the swelling synths to the driving bass, the song propels the listener across space and time in a retro-futuristic space odyssey.
-Accompanying the single release is a music video that takes the space adventure theme, drawing on inspiration from classic 80s space adventure cartoons, such as Ulysses 31, to create a cosmic adventure complete with lost love and space monsters.
+Accompanying the single release is a music video that takes the space adventure theme, drawing on inspiration from 1980s space adventure cartoons, such as Ulysses 31, to create a cosmic adventure complete with lost love and space monsters.
 Gravity is the fourth release in a space-inspired series, following All These People, Kindness, and Coldest Night.